|For more travel and credit card news, deals and analysis sign up for our newsletter here.|

 - 12,500 Delta miles for long-haul flights (i.e. New York to Los Angeles)

-Keep in mind, you’ll have to pay a small excise fee to transfer Amex Membership Rewards points to Delta because it’s a US airline.
+And Delta frequently has fabulous sales, both domestic and internationally.
+We always tell you about Delta SkyMiles award sales here.
+Keep in mind, you’ll have to pay a small excise fee to transfer Amex Membership Rewards points to Delta because it’s a U.S. airline.

 If you’re looking to travel to Europe in style, you can transfer Amex Membership Rewards points to Air Canada Aeroplan and book a business-class award flight.
 Air Canada is part of Star Alliance, which means you can redeem miles for award flights on partner airlines like Lufthansa, SWISS and United Airlines.

-A one-way business-class award seat from the US to countries in Western Europe (like Germany, Italy and Switzerland) costs 55,000 Air Canada Aeroplan miles.
+A one-way business-class award seat from the U.S. to countries in Western Europe (like Germany, Italy and Switzerland) costs 55,000 Air Canada Aeroplan miles.
 A similar one-way business-class flight could cost several thousand dollars if you paid cash, so the points you earn with your Amex Business Gold can save you lots of money.

-Credit Cards Similar to the Amex Business Gold Card
+Alternatives to the Amex Business Gold card

 - 5x Amex Membership Rewards points per dollar when you book airfare and hotels through the Amex travel portal